-In order for someone to be found negligent in a personal injury claim, that individual is compared to the standard of care of a “reasonable person,” or sometimes referred to as the “reasonable person standard.”
-What separates an accident from a negligent act is whether or not a defendant breached the standard of care required by a reasonable person in a particular situation.
-When the defendant neglects this standard, he or she could be found liable for any injuries and damages that result.
+In order for someone to be found negligent in a personal injury claim, that individual is compared to the standard of care of a “reasonable person,” sometimes referred to as the “reasonable person standard.”
+What separates an accident from a negligent act is whether a defendant breached the standard of care required by a reasonable person in a particular situation.
+When the defendant neglects this standard, the law could find he or she to be liable for any injuries and damages that result.

 What is a “Reasonable Person” Under the Law?

-Unfortunately, the law is not clear as to what constitutes a reasonable or unreasonable person; this makes a personal injury claim very complex.
+Unfortunately, the law is not clear on what is a reasonable or unreasonable person; this makes a personal injury claim very complex.
 The “reasonable person” is more abstract and open to interpretation.
 A reasonable person is the ideal type of person.
 The law focuses on how a person should act or react to a situation.
-To test if a defendant acted reasonably, he or she is compared to the ordinary prudence of another.
-It has nothing to do with the defendant’s mental intelligence; for this reason, even those suffering from chronic mental issues could potentially be compared to the reasonable person standard.
+To test if a defendant acted reasonably, the law compares the person to the ordinary prudence of another.
+It has nothing to do with the defendant’s mental intelligence; for this reason, even those suffering from chronic mental issues could be compared to the reasonable person standard.

 In most personal injury cases, it is up to the jury.
 They decide how a reasonable person would react in a situation.
 By making such decisions, the jury will consider the defendant’s conduct before, during and after the incident, as well as the defendant’s knowledge during the case.

 How the Reasonable Person Standard might be Used